RedditClimate/redditClimate/index.md

     return data
 ```

 This function takes a while to run, depending on how many authors we request from `get_authors` (defined in [scrape_members.py](https://github.com/IzzyBrand/redditClimate/blob/master/scrape_members.py)), and how many subreddits we pass in the argument list.
 Once we've built the matrix, we can use unsupervised learning to cluster subreddits based on their similarity.
 In this case, we'll explore sklearn's `KMeans`.
-It's worth noting that KMeans exhibits the implicit prior that each of our clusters should be roughly the same size, which may or may not be true depending on the data...
+It's worth noting that KMeans exhibits the implicit prior that each of our clusters should be roughly the same size, which may or may not be a valid assumption depending on the data...

 ```python
 def cluster_matrix(data, n=2):